 During April 2020, as the first wave of the pandemic hit, Corrin Mack was stuck.
 Bad.
 The Army veteran had deployed to Afghanistan and Kandahar Province.
 She’d earned a Bronze Star Medal and been promoted to sergeant on the battlefield.
 She was smart and resourceful and had fierce love for her 3-year-old son, Cyrus.
 But none of these things shielded her and Cyrus from a physically abusive partner.
 “I knew I needed to leave,” she says.
 “Not just for me, but for my son.”
 On limited resources, the farthest she could get was a local Motel 6.
 On her monthly income, the disabled vet could not find a rental she could afford, especially in a pandemic.
 One day, at a gas station in the middle of nowhere, Mack saw a flyer taped to the window.
 The kind with tabs and a number to call.
 She called it.
-Our Supportive Services for Veteran Families (SSVF) case manager Victoria Spitler answered.
+Our Veteran Services case manager answered.
 Mack’s life began to change.
 “When I pulled that tab, it was like the skies opened up and the harps started playing,” says Mack.
-Victoria connected her to the HUD-Veterans Affairs Supportive Housing (HUD-VASH) program.
+She got connected to the HUD-Veterans Affairs Supportive Housing (HUD-VASH) program.

-This program combines rental assistance for homeless veterans with case management and clinical services provided by the Department of Veterans Affairs (VA).
-It’s a federal program, and Opportunity House administers it.
+It is a federal program, that combines rental assistance for homeless veterans with case management and clinical services provided by the Department of Veterans Affairs (VA).
 “We went through the paperwork at the motel,” Mack says.
 By mid-July, her HUD-VASH voucher had been approved.
 She was able to rent a roomy, beautiful house that would take Sadie, her service dog.
 “Sadie was a rescue at 15 months old and had suffered some trauma and PTSD herself,” says Mack.
 “She is my service dog, but she’s also my bodyguard and best friend.”

-Shortly after Mack and Cyrus moved into their house, Victoria received a card from Mack, thanking her for all she had done to help.
+Shortly after Mack and Cyrus moved into their house, Victoria, their case manager, received a card from Mack, thanking her for all she had done to help.
 But we’re only giving back what we received from a veteran who served her country.